Joe Engel: Chattanooga Lookouts

 Engel later became best known as one of the most eccentric promoters in baseball history.
 In late 1929, Griffith sent Engel to Chattanooga, Tennessee, to take over operations of Griffith's newly acquired farm team, the Chattanooga Lookouts.
 Engel immediately constructed one of the minor leagues' finest stadiums and named it Engel Stadium for himself.
 He remained with the Lookouts for 34 years.
-One year, Engel had his players parade into the ball park on elephants for Opening Day.
+One year, Engel had his players parade into the ball park on elephants for Opening Day in Washington D.C.
 He traded a shortstop for a turkey, roasted it and served it to local sportswriters who had been "giving him the bird."
 He raffled off houses and automobiles, and had canaries singing in the grandstands.
+One of his horses was an entrant in the Kentucky Derby.
 When the New York Yankees went to Chattanooga to play a pre-season exhibition game with his Lookouts, Engel located a female 17-year-old left-handed pitcher, Jackie Mitchell, who struck out both Babe Ruth and Lou Gehrig.

 Engel's promotions were a hit in Chattanooga, and fans flocked to the new ballpark.
 In 1932 the Lookouts won the Southern Association pennant for the first time in 40 years and beat the Texas League champions in the Dixie Series.
 In 1936, Engel decided to buy the Lookouts, but he didn't have enough cash.
 He persuaded 1,700 fans to buy shares of stock at $5.00/share to give the team "local ownership".
 The plan failed and one year later, Griffith took back financial control of the club.
 In 1939, Chattanooga won its second Southern Association pennant.
 In 1943, faced with dismal attendance during the War years, Engel briefly moved the franchise in mid-season to Montgomery, Alabama for the remainder of that season.
 The Lookouts were back in Chattanooga the following spring.
 All through the 1940s and 1950s Chattanooga remained the top farm club for the Washington Senators.
 In the mid-late 1950s Harmon Killebrew and Jim Kaat, along with other future major leaguers, spent time playing for the Lookouts.
 In 1960, he was presented with the King of Baseball award given by Minor League Baseball at the annual Winter meetings.
+Engel's 1969 obituary in the Chattanooga newspaper noted that he'd "imported bullfrogs from Louisiana so that he could hear them sing at sunset and tied coconuts on palm trees to help sell real estate in Miami Beach."

 When a shortstop told Engel, "Pay me $5,000 or count me out", Engel replied with a telegram: "One, Two, Three, Four, Five, Six, Seven, Eight, Nine, Ten."

 Engel also branched out into broadcasting; he was the owner of WDEF-AM-TV for many years.